SAP-archive/cloud-cap-nodejs-codejam/prerequisites.md

 - The Cloud Foundry command line tool cf : [https://docs.cloudfoundry.org/cf-cli/install-go-cli.html](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)
 - The Multi-Target Application Cloud Foundry CLI Plugin (CF MTA Plugin) : [https://tools.hana.ondemand.com/#cloud](https://tools.hana.ondemand.com/#cloud)

+Some of the exercises require you to make HTTP requests, and for this you can use Postman (a mandatory software requirement above).
+Alternatively you can also use cURL, a command line HTTP client.
+Instructions for the HTTP requests in each exercise are given for both Postman and cURL.
+So you may want to install cURL; you can do so by visiting [https://curl.haxx.se/](https://curl.haxx.se/).

 ## Attendees